sannansaleem/Credit_Risk_Analysis/README.md

 * `RandomOverSampler`: 64.0% accuracy, 1% precision, 66% recall and 2% F1 Score
 * `ClusterCentroids`: 54.5% accuracy, 1% precision, 69% recall and 1% F1 Score

-A side note that should be considered is that original dataset had 99% of the applications classified as "Low Risk" with only 1% of the data classified in the "High Risk" category.
-This may skew the results greatly as there is a risk that the `Machine Learning` algorithms are creating clusters drawing from too small of a dataset of actual "High Risk" applications.
-This margin of risk might not be something that banks would be comfortable accepting.